 The Yankees might not do much as the trade deadline approaches, but that doesn't mean they don't have reinforcements coming.

-CC Sabathia, Andy Pettitte, Joba Chamberlain and Brett Gardner are all expected to feature for the Bombers at some point down the stretch -- and even star closer Mariano Rivera hasn't given up hope about playing again this season.
+CC Sabathia, Andy Pettitte, Joba Chamberlain and Brett Gardner are all expected to play for the Bombers at some point down the stretch - and even star closer Mariano Rivera hasn't given up hope about playing this season.

 He cited the success of the team without its injured regulars, and of bit players like Andruw Jones and Raul Ibanez as reasons not to pursue any deadline deals.